-This is a highly contested process where each application is assessed against the criteria below and given an overall score.
-Applications that score the highest will be shortlisted for funding.
+This is a highly contested process based on a majority vote.
 Applicants should be aware that not all projects that may be considered worthy of funding will be successful.
-Judges may, on occasion, consider part-funding a project depending on the total funds available and the outcomes of the project.
+Judges may, on occasion, consider partfunding a project depending on the total funds available and the outcomes of the project.

 A final list of recommended projects will be forwarded to the Minister for Government Services for approval.

 Successful projects will be announced after this process has been finalised.
-This is expected to be early in the 2022-2023 financial year.
+This is expected to be early in the 2024-2025 financial year.
 Applicants are encouraged to visit the grants webpage for updates or subscribe to the Despatch newsletter on our website.